grantmcdermott/duckreg/README.md

 For a more appropriate **duckreg** use-case, let's run a regression on some NYC taxi data.
 (Download instructions [here](https://grantmcdermott.com/duckdb-polars/requirements.html).)
+The dataset that we're working with here is about 180 million rows deep and takes up 8.5 GB on disk (compressed).^[1]
 **duckreg** offers two basic ways to interact with, and analyse, data of this size.